 Credit risk arises when the borrowers are unable to repay the loans and debts due to the Company on time and in full.
 The financial instruments that potentially expose the Company to a concentration of credit risk are cash and cash equivalents, short-term investments, and amounts receivable.
-The Company limits its exposure to credit loss by placing its cash and cash equivalents with high quality financial institutions.
+The Company limits its exposure to credit loss by placing its cash and cash equivalents and short term investments with high quality financial institutions.